-Probably the most popular photo editing app in the market, Instagram is favored by many smartphone and tablet users because it is multi-functional.
-Aside from allowing you to take photos and filter or add effects to them, this app also acts as a social network.
+Probably the most popular photo editing app on the market, Instagram is favored by many smartphone and tablet users because it is multi-functional.
+Aside from allowing you to take photos and add filters or effects to them, this app also acts as a social network.
 You can easily post and share your photos to friends and followers.
 You can connect your Instagram account with your Facebook and Twitter accounts.

 Aside from smartphone and tablet, Instagram can also be accessed through a computer.

 iPhone users shoot square photos using the digital photography app Hipstamatic.
 Photos can then be edited to look rustic, as if they were taken using an antique camera.
 This is possible because of software filters and effects.
 The app has three kinds of flashes, four lenses, and three types of film that you can choose from.
 Additional effects can be purchased if you are not content with the free ones.

 Launched as Snapseed Mobile for the iPad back in 2011, this photo app allows users to edit a portion of a photo or the whole picture.
 It’s easy-to-use: there’s an auto-correct function that can work wonders on your photo’s brightness, contrast, color, texture, and other similarly important elements.
 There are also filters and effects you can choose from.

 Snapseed allows you to upload your photos to Google .
 However, you’ll have to shell out some dollars, because it’s not free like other photo editing apps.

 If you want an alternative to your smartphone’s standard camera, you’ll need to find a good replacement camera app.
 Here are two of them.